ilynne/bus-dashboard/README.md

 ## Deployed Application

 The application is currently deployed to https://whispering-caverns-88263.herokuapp.com.
-There is no front end at this time, but most of the routes work.
+The `/buses` routes have not yet been integrated into the live app but are working.
 You can test them using Postman.

+## Test this App

+### Create an account and login

+(wireframes/SingupAndLogin.jpg)

+Use the sign up function to create your account.
+The database prevents duplicate accounts.

+Afterwards, use the login function to log into your account.
+You will receive a token and see the following landing page:
+(wireframes/Setup1.jpg)

+### Creating a Group of Stops and Buses

+(wireframes/Setup2.jpg)

+Create groups of stops and buses through the admin tab by given your group a name.
+Then assign a bus and the desired stops.
+Reload the page to see the new group under the header.

+### Viewing a Group of Stops and Buses

+(wireframes/dashboard.jpg)

+Groups will be displayed under the header.
+Click on a group to display its related stops and buses.
+OBA will supply the real time data.

+### Deleting a Group or Stop

+(wireframes/Delete.jpg)

+Use the admin page to delete individual stops or whole groups.
+You can also add additional buses or stops to existing groups.

-## Test this API
+## Test this API (postman)

 ### Create an account